Skip to content

 • Reduced accommodation space forward

 Examples Nautitech Catamarans – sporty cruisers that embraced the plumb bow early.
 The Lagoon 38 takes it further, with the plumb bow central to its identity.
-The newer Seawinds use this design
+The newer Seawinds use this design.
+It’s popular on Bali cats.

 02